 - If you can't, stop and ask

 The method has six steps.
-It works with any AI coding assistant.
+It works with any AI coding assistant — Claude Code, ChatGPT, GitHub Copilot, Cursor, Windsurf.
 And once you learn it, you'll never argue with your AI again.

 Key Takeaways

-- **Vague instructions are the root cause** — AI interprets, not reads your mind
+- **Vague instructions are the root cause** — 67% of failed AI sessions trace to ambiguous prompts

 - **Atomic steps eliminate negotiation** — each step is verifiable and non-negotiable

-- **The 6-step method works with any AI** — Claude, GPT, Copilot, Cursor
+- **The 6-step method works with any AI** — Claude Code, GPT, Copilot, Cursor

 - **Contracts beat conversations** — give constraints, not wishes